 If you feel too overwhelmed to start your isobar analysis, consider doing the following on a preliminary draft of your analysis.
 Shade all stations with SLP values between two adjacent isobar values (e.g. 1032 mb - 1036 mb) with the same color.
-In the below example, I shaded in red a station (BOI) that reports SLP's between 1032 mb - 1036 mb; only that station lies on the higher pressure side of the 1032 mb isobar.
-I also shaded in blue the one station (ORD) with a SLP value between 1004 mb - 1008 mb; ORD must lie on the lower pressure side of the 1008 mb isobar.
+In the below example, I shaded in red a station (BOI) that reports SLP's between 1032 mb - 1036 mb; only that station lies on the higher pressure side of the 1032 mb - 1008 mb; ORD must lie on the lower pressure side of the 1008 mb; ORD must lie on the lower pressure side of the 1008 mb; of the 1008 mb isobar.
 If you find this suggestion helpful, I leave it to you do a similar shading of all stations that lie between all adjacent isobar pairs, in different colors of course.